garden-io/garden/docs/reference/module-types/maven-container.md

     # Whether to run the service as a daemon (to ensure exactly one instance runs per node).
 May not be supported by
     # all providers.
     daemon: false

+    # **EXPERIMENTAL**
+    #
+    # Specifies which files or directories to sync to which paths inside the running containers of the service when
+    # it's in dev mode, and overrides for the container command and/or arguments.
+    #
+    # Dev mode is enabled when running the `garden dev` command, and by setting the `--dev` flag on the `garden
+    # deploy` command.
+    devMode:
+      # Override the default container arguments when in dev mode.
+      args:

+      # Override the default container command (i.e. entrypoint) when in dev mode.
+      command:

+      # Specify one or more source files or directories to automatically sync with the running container.
+      sync:
+        - # POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
+          # Must be a relative path.
+Defaults to the module's top-level directory if no value is provided.
+          source: .

+          # POSIX-style absolute path to sync the directory to inside the container.
+The root path (i.e. "/") is not
+          # allowed.
+          target:

+          # Specify a list of POSIX-style paths or glob patterns that should be excluded from the sync.
+          exclude:

+          # The sync mode to use for the given paths.
+          mode: one-way

     # List of ingress endpoints that the service exposes.
     ingresses: